5axes/ScriptsPythonPrusaSlicer/README.md

 Add line: `"[python directory]\python.exe"  "[script directory]\ReplaceM73.py";`

-ReplaceM73.py
+ReplaceM73.py & ReplaceM73New.py
 --

 Replace the M73 P R instruction into a M117 line for non Prusa MK3 printer.
 In order to get also the Total number of layer you must add the code :

     ';LAYER_COUNT:[total_layer_count]'

-In the Prusa Slicer or SuperSlicer Initial G-Code
+In the Prusa Slicer or SuperSlicer Initial G-Code.
+Note the ReplaceM73New.py is a modification of the previous ***ReplaceM73.py*** script to be compatible with the 2.4 release of PrusaSlicer.

 ExternalContourAcceleration.py
 --